smontero95/Projects/README.md

 # Projects
-Python Projects personal and educational
+Projects from personal and educational projects to show fundemental use of python